Just the Ten of Us: Synopsis

 The first season consisted of four episodes for a trial run in the spring of 1988.
 ABC was pleased with their success and ordered a second season.
 In the second season, Cindy and Wendy seemed to switch personalities, with Cindy becoming more ditzy, and Wendy becoming the schemer.
-Also, the show focused more and more on the four older girls and frequently revolved around the family's efforts to save money, dating, and other typical family sitcom issues.
+Also, the show focused more and more on the four older girls and frequently revolved around the family's efforts to save money, dating and other typical family sitcom issues.
 In later episodes, the four teenage girls formed a singing group called "The Lubbock Babes" (partly to help bring in much-needed extra income).
 The girls had many boyfriends and love interests that Graham took great pride in testing—and in most cases, fending off—but the most permanent fixture among them was Marie's goofy boyfriend, Gavin Doosler (Evan Arnold).

 Those on the St. Augustine's staff included Father Robert Hargis (Frank Bonner), the affable headmaster; Coach Duane Johnson (Dennis Haysbert), Graham's earnest young assistant during the first two seasons and pulled some strings with Father Hargis to hire Lubbock; and in the third season, featured teachers Father Budd (Lou Richards) and elderly, madcap Sister Ethel (Maxine Elliott).

+The show title has a double meaning, both representing the size of Coach Lubbock's family, as well as the size of a high school basketball team roster.